 |Platinum||10 years/150,000 miles|

 Volkswagen Extended Warranty Coverage

 Volkswagen provides three extended warranty choices.
-You can pick from the Platinum, Gold, and Powertrain plans through the Volkswagen Drive Easy Program.
+You can pick from the Platinum, Gold, and Silver plans through the Volkswagen Drive Easy Program.

 With the VW Drive Easy Platinum plan, you receive the same bumper-to-bumper coverage for a longer period.
 It covers: